I use an iPhone but this new Google Maps feature just might convince me to switch to a Pixel — here's why

 (Image credit: Shutterstock)

 Google recently released its November Pixel Drop update, which includes several new features for Pixel phones and some Android devices.
-One of the more interesting updates is a power-saving mode in Google Maps.
+One of the more interesting updates is so good that I might have to switch from an iPhone to a Pixel 10 just to use it.

-The feature is meant to help save battery life by reducing the amount of visible features in the navigation map.
-This is partly done by making the app monochrome in a black and white scheme.
+The new Power-saving mode is meant to help save battery life by reducing the amount of visible features in the navigation map.
+This is partly done by making the app monochrome in a black-and-white scheme.

 Google Pixel Drop November 2025